How did the CASA movement begin?

 What do CASA Volunteers do?

 CASA volunteers listen first.
 Then they act.
-Volunteers are advocates for children (newborns to 18 years of age) who are in the juvenile court system due to allegations of abuse and neglect.
-These are the most vulnerable children in our city.
+CASA volunteers are appointed by judges to speak up for children's best interests.
+This best-interest principle makes a life-changing difference for children and youth who have experienced abuse or neglect, many of whom are in foster care.
+These are the children in need of consistent support.
 The CASA volunteer gets to know the child by talking with everyone in that child's life: parents and relatives, foster parents, teachers, medical professionals, attorneys, social workers, and others.
 They use the information they gather to inform judges and others of what the child needs and what will be the best permanent home for them.
 Independent research has demonstrated that children with a CASA volunteer are substantially less likely to spend time in long-term foster care and less likely to reenter care.

 Who can be a CASA volunteer?